robertbrodrecht/launchpad/README.md

 * Settings for HTML5 Boilerplate's .htaccess.
 * Support for saving custom post fields and examples of how to set them up.
 * Easy creation of custom post types.
+* A ton of filters for modifying stuff.
+See the functions-custom.php file for details.
+More details eventually and more coming.

 ## WordPress Features